 1. Tell Us About Yourself?

-As a recruiter ask this question to break the nervousness that a candidate might be carrying.
-This question is usually asked to make the candidate feel more relaxed throughout the interview process.
+As a recruiter, asking this question will break the nervousness that a candidate might have at the start of the interview process.
+This question usually helps the candidate to feel more relaxed both physically and psychologically throughout the interview process.

 This way a candidate can answer your questions with much more fluency and confidence.